 - 1. Give the kids a break!
-The basketball season is one of the longest of sport seasons and mentally and physically players should get a necessary break. - 2.
-To permit the next sport season to begin without undue influence on basketball players prohibiting them from participating in a spring sport.
+The season is a long season and mentally and physically players should get a necessary break. - 2.
+To permit the next sport season to begin without undue influence on soccer players prohibiting them from participating in a spring sport.